What is SharePoint?

 Should I work in SharePoint with a specific browser?

 Microsoft SharePoint supports the latest version of several commonly used web browsers, including Internet Explorer, Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Edge.
 However, certain web browsers can cause some functionality to be downgraded, limited, or available only through alternative steps.
-For example, Microsoft Edge currently does not support certain operations such as drag‑and‑drop editing, but it will in the future.

 What is my role as a team site owner?